-Introduced by Colt’s Manufacturing Company in 1927, the .38 Super was as an improvement on the .38 ACP.
-Law enforcement agencies of the time drove development of this cartridge by demanding a pistol cartridge with high power.
-The bullet weighing 130 grains traveled over 1,200 feet per second and was able to penetrate the body armor criminals were wearing at the time.
-The FBI is reported to have adopted the cartridge because at fifty yards it could punch through contemporary body armor and still deliver a lethal wound.
+Introduced by Colt’s Manufacturing Company in 1927, the .38 Super was designed as an improvement on the .38 ACP.
+Law enforcement agencies of the time drove development by demanding a pistol cartridge with high power.
+The bullet weighed 130 grains, traveled over 1,200 feet per second, and was able to penetrate the body armor criminals were wearing at the time.
+The FBI is reported to have adopted the cartridge because it could punch through contemporary body armor and still deliver a lethal wound at 50 yards.
 Performance was also impressive against criminals who used their cars as shields during escape.

-It wasn't just the police who used the .38 Super.
-John Dillinger, the notorious criminal, had a Colt .38 Super when he was captured.
-Also in his possession was a custom built Colt M1911A1 chambered in .38 Super that fired in full automatic.
+But it wasn't just the police who used the .38 Super.
+Notorious criminal John Dillinger had a Colt .38 Super when he was captured.
+Also in his possession was a custom-built Colt M1911A1 chambered in .38 Super that fired in full automatic.
 It was modified with a Cutts compensator, the fore grip used on a Thompson submachine gun, and an extra capacity magazine.

-The demands of World War II controlled firearms and ammunition development, relegating the .38 Super to a hibernation of sorts until the early 1980’s.
-The .38 super was reborn among competitive shooters thanks to Rob Leatham and Brian Enos.
-Popularity surged for this cartridge because it was possible to load the cartridge to Major Power Factor with higher magazine capacity and less recoil than the .45 ACP.
+The demands of World War II controlled firearms and ammunition development, relegating the .38 Super to a hibernation of sorts until the early 1980s.
+Thanks to Rob Leatham and Brian Enos, the .38 super was reborn among competitive shooters and popularity surged – because it was possible to load the cartridge to major power factor with higher magazine capacity and less recoil than the .45 ACP.

 .38 Super ballistics are impressive.
 Muzzle energy easily exceeds 500 foot pounds, and muzzle velocity exceeds 1,300 feet per second with a full metal jacket bullet.
-Regarding magazine capacity, a .38 Super enjoys an advantage over .45 ACP in a 1911 frame where there is room for two additional rounds in a flush fitting magazine.
-Another advantage, the recoil of the .38 Super is comparable to a 9mm.
-The .38 Super is a proven cartridge that delivers for shooters who use it on the range or the street.
+Regarding magazine capacity, a .38 Super enjoys an advantage over .45 ACP in a 1911 frame, where there is room for two additional rounds in a flush fitting magazine.
+Another advantage, the recoil of the .38 Super is comparable to a 9mm and is a proven cartridge that delivers for shooters looking to shoot on the range or to carry concealed.